1Hive/gardens/README.md

 # Gardens <a href="https://gardens.1hive.org/"><img align="right" src=".github/assets/gardens.svg" height="80px" /></a>

-Based on the 1hive model, Gardens is a framework for a new kind of DAO - a composable, sufficiently decentralized, and self-improving system, limited only by your community's collective imagination.
+Based on 1Hive model, Gardens is a framework for a new kind of DAO - a composable, sufficiently decentralized, and self-improving system, limited only by your community's collective imagination.

 ## Documentation